 UPDATE 7/26/12: I no longer use whey as a starter for my ferments (learn why here).
 I also no longer use Mason jars for my ferments (learn why here).
 I use anaerobic fermenting vessels exclusively and the improvement in the taste and texture of my ferments is unbelievable!
 I encourage everyone to take a look at the information regarding Mason jar ferments and come to a decision that best fits their family.
 I will be releasing updated versions of these recipes soon, as it applies to these anaerobic jars.

 I’ll admit, this is the first time I’ve ever tasted beet kvass, let along made it.
-I was initially going to use the beet kvass recipe from Nourishing Traditions, but I thought I needed to pizazz it up a bit.
+I was initially going to use the beet kvass recipe from Nourishing Traditions (affiliate link), but I thought I needed to pizazz it up a bit.
 There is no shortage of beet kvass recipes on the Web.
 I reached out to my wonderful friends in the Nourished Living Network and found that a few of them had their own recipes as well.
 My inspiration for my beet kvass came from my friends Lydia at Divine Health from the Inside Out, Wardeh at GNOWFGLINS, and Melanie at Pickle Me Too.